dlopezkluever/VentureSync/._docs/r-checklist.md

 * **\[ \] Task 1: Build the `HomeFeedScreen.js` UI**
   * **Action (Cursor):** The screen's root will be a `<FlatList>` configured with `pagingEnabled={true}` and `showsVerticalScrollIndicator={false}` to create the TikTok-style vertical swipe feed.
   * **Action (Cursor):** Implement the `onViewableItemsChanged` prop on the `<FlatList>` to track which post is currently visible, which will be used to control video playback.

 * **\[ \] Task 2: Build the `PostCard.js` Component**
   * **Action (Cursor):** This component will receive a `post` object and an `isCurrentlyVisible` boolean as props.
   * **Action (Cursor):** It will conditionally render either a `<Video>` component (from `expo-av`) or a simple `<Image>` based on the `post.type`.
 The video's `shouldPlay` prop must be tied to `isCurrentlyVisible`.
   * **Action (Cursor):** Build the UI overlay, including the username, caption, and all interaction buttons (Like, Dislike, Bookmark, Share, Message, SLOP).

+  XX Skip XX -- instead make it just so the search works
 * **\[ \] Task 3: Build the `NetworkPageScreen.js` UI Skeleton**
   * **Action (Cursor):** At the top of the screen, add the "Smart Search" `TextInput` placeholder.
   * **Action (Cursor):** Below search, add a `ScrollView` containing placeholders for the "Updates" (Stories) reel and "The Latest" (Posts) grid.